R'

 let value: Path = optionalPath ??
 Path::new("/");

-statement can also be used:
+A regular switch statement can also be used:

 switch optional {